 Star fruit is widely cultivated for its use in culinary dishes, thanks to the tart, sour flavor, a combination of apple, grapes and citrus fruits.
-Due to the unique appearance of the fruit often confuses people as to how it can be eaten.
+Due to the unique appearance of the fruit, people are often confused as to how it can be eaten.
 While some exotic fruits require peeling or other forms of preparation, star fruit is surprisingly simple.
-The waxy outer layer can be safely eaten, and is quite thin.
+The waxy outer layer can be safely eaten and is quite thin.
 The most important part of the preparation process is removing the top and bottom of the fruit.
 A narrow slice can be taken from either end and discarded.

 Side Effects of Star Fruit

-Unfortunately, there are a few side effects of star fruit that should be taken seriously including lethal toxicity under certain conditions, as well as allergic reactions, kidney stones and drug interactions.
+Unfortunately, there are a few side effects of star fruit that should be taken seriously including lethal toxicity under certain conditions, as well as allergic reactions, kidney stones, and drug interactions.

-- Allergies – While allergies to star fruit are uncommon, they are not unheard of and may result in digestive upset, such as diarrhea, nausea or vomiting.
+- Allergies: While allergies to star fruit are uncommon, they are not unheard of and may result in digestive upset, such as diarrhea, nausea, or vomiting.
 When consuming star fruit for the first time, try just a small amount to see how your body reacts.

-- Toxicity – Some of the compounds in star fruit can be dangerous – and even deadly – if they aren’t properly processed out by the body.
-Therefore, if you have kidney disease and are unable to filter out certain neurotoxins, star fruit can result in headaches, confusion, nausea, seizures and even death.
+- Toxicity: Some of the compounds in star fruit can be dangerous – and even deadly – if they aren’t properly processed out by the body.
+Therefore, if you have kidney disease and are unable to filter out certain neurotoxins, star fruit can result in headaches, confusion, nausea, seizures, and even death.
 Most people with kidney issues and all uremic patients are recommended to avoid star fruit.

-- Kidney Stones – Similarly, this fruit has a very high concentration of oxalic acid, which is okay in moderate amounts, when your kidneys are functioning normally.
+- Kidney Stones: Similarly, this fruit has a very high concentration of oxalic acid, which is okay in moderate amounts, when your kidneys are functioning normally.
 However, eating a lot of this fruit can increase your risk of kidney stone development.